SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   5. Graphical Editor for Vocalics Settings inkl.
 Test-Modus...
   6. Better answers by the Strategist, when a pitstop cannot be recommended
   7. Strategist explains the reason why a strategy revision is of benefit (as a comparison betwwen old and new)
+  8. Create and manage a kind of training plan by the Strategist to gather data for strategy calculation

 #### Setup Workbench
   1. General detection of counter steering in the telemetry analyzer